The MiSTer Station

 Making space for others parts by fasten the down-step (LM2596, datasheet) (XL4005, datasheet) to the other side of the PSU wall.
 The dimensions of the XL4005 is: 61.7 mm x 26.2 mm x 15 mm, and fit perfectly.

-Putting two (or three) small screw brackets underneath the board to make bulky HDMI sockets fit.
-Also used one of the silicone feets to block the original power input.
+Place two (or three) small screw brackets underneath the board to make bulky HDMI sockets fit.
+Also used one of the original DE10-Nano silicone feets to block the original power input.

 Not to high, because the network (Rj45) port will hit the top cover.
 In contrast it maybe will be a good idea to keep the board a bit tight to the top part over that network port just so that the DE10-Nano can’t move inside the Playstation case later on.

-Note: If you will you can use the extra space under the board itself (for cable management or whatever) like USB cable or the extension 40pin ribbon cable (see chapter for the I/O board).
+Note: If you will you can use the extra space under the board itself (for cable management or whatever) like USB cable or the extension 40pin ribbon cable (see the later chapter for the I/O board install).

 The front ports